chemix/Nette-Grunt/readme.md

 Concept
 ------------------------

-use Grunt for combine and minify CSS and JavaScript files for projects that runs on php - Nette
+use Grunt for combine and minify CSS and JavaScript files for projects that runs on php - Nette with brilliant method from [Yoeman](http://yeoman.io)